 How Electric Dog Fences Work

 So first of all, you have a cable in your yard, circling your property.
 Wherever this cable is laid, this becomes the invisible boundary that the dog won’t be able to cross.
 It is important to know that there is NO electricity running through the dog fence wire.
 Instead, a radio signal travels through the wire.
-This radio signal is emitted by the dog electric fence transmitter, which is the brains of the system.
+This radio signal is emitted by the dog electric fence system, which is the brains of the system.
 The transmitter is placed indoors, or in a weatherproof location.
 A neutral, twisted wire is used to connect the transmitter to the outer boundary loop.
 The third component is a special radio collar, which your dog wears.

 When your dog approaches the boundary you have set with the wire, he or she will hear a beep, letting them know that they should not go any further.
 This beep is followed by what is known as a static correction.
 Logically, you are wondering what this static shock feels like to the dog.
 Here is a comparison you may be able to relate to.
 Run across the carpet in your sock feet, and then touch a doorknob.
 This is a static shock.
 Surprising, but not painful, correct?
 After a week or two of being trained on the underground dog fence, your dog will understand and respect the boundaries you have set.